eliezerb2/presence/README.md

          1. add the component to the helm chart
          2. review the helm chart, fix and review until no comments
          3. deploy to run the unit tests
+         4. check the logs to verify that there are no errors
       3. return to the first phase of an expert developer to address any issues with the code, until all unit tests are OK
-      4. if mockes were used - switch from the mocks to integration with other components and run integration tests
+      4. if mocks were used - switch from the mocks to integration with other components and run integration tests
-      5. repeat the process unitl all integration tests are OK
+      5. repeat the process until all integration tests are OK and there are no errors in the logs
    2. involve the user only after the complete application is ready
    3. only perform end to end tests after integration tests complete successfully
    4. never wait without checking for something